ibm-cloud-docs/vpc/about-contract.md

 - Pod to host

    Usually a Pod needs to expose at least one of its containers to the host so that the container is accessible through the IP address on the host through a mapped port.
 For this use case, use the `hostPort` feature on a container.
-Note that this is **not** [best practice](https://kubernetes.io/docs/concepts/configuration/overview/#services){: external} in the Kubernetes world, in which a service would be used instead.
+Note that this is **not** [good practice](https://kubernetes.io/blog/2025/11/25/configuration-good-practices/#services){: external} in the Kubernetes world, in which a service would be used instead.

    Specify both `hostPort` and `containerPort` explicitly.
 If you specify only `containerPort`, ports are not bound.
    {: important}